Feel the churn: Why retail churn is unique

 As difficult as they are to identify (especially compared to the hot-then-cold examples from other industries) sliders in retail are a blessing in disguise, as they are much easier to save than those who have already churned.

-So therein lies the challenge – retailers have the fairly unique ability to rescue their sliders from the brink of churning, but only after putting in the analytics work necessary to figuring out who those sliders are.
+So therein lies the challenge – retailers have the unique ability to rescue their sliders from the brink of churning, but only after putting in the analytics work necessary to figuring out who those sliders are.

 So how can I identify a potential churner before it’s too late?